sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

 ### Monitoring the agent collection status

-The **Hardware Sentry Agent Status** panel, at the bottom of the **Main** dashboard, lists all the agents configured to collect data, by sites.
+The **Hardware Sentry Agent Status** panel, at the bottom of the **Hardware Sentry - Main** dashboard, lists all the agents configured to collect data, by sites.
 This panel enables you to view the agents' hostnames, and verify that the agent and connector versions are up-to-date.
 The **Last Seen** column indicates the last time an agent was seen during the past 6 hours.
 An agent going undetected for more than 2 minutes may indicate a potential problem with the host, the connection or the agent configuration.

 ![Verifying Hardware Sentry Agent Status](../images/grafana-main-agent-status-collect.png)

 ### Observing the hardware health of the monitored hosts

-The **Host** dashboard provides the essential hardware health and sustainability data available for the monitored host:
+The **Hardware Sentry - Host** dashboard provides the essential hardware health and sustainability data available for the monitored host:

-- the status of its internal components
+* the status of its internal components
-- the network traffic
+* the network traffic
-- the storage usage
+* the storage usage
-- the power consumption and related carbon emissions
+* the power consumption and related carbon emissions
-- the temperature information
+* the temperature information
-- etc.
+* etc.

 ![Grafana Dashboards - Hardware health of the monitored host](../images/grafana-host.png)